 1. Introduction to ngOnChanges

-Angular components have several lifecycle hooks that allow you to tap into the component’s life cycle. ngOnChanges
+Angular components have several lifecycle hooks that allow you to tap into the component’s life cycle. ngOnChanges is triggered every time an @Input property changes, including during initialization.

 Why ngOnChanges Is Important